How wearing masks will change us

 You can see that someone’s smiling, sort of, but how are they smiling?
 You don’t really know.
 “You wouldn’t be able to tell, really, if I was smiling in a polite, affiliative way, or with a smirk of dominance.
 I could have any number of kinds of smiles going on,” she tells me.

-Now, there are brand new ways to misunderstand each other, and we already had so many good ones before.
-Facial mimicry is a form of communication, she explains: you smirk at me, I smirk back, you see me mirroring your smirk, confirming that I saw you, and now we have reached an understanding: we are, together, smirking.
+Now, there are new ways to misunderstand each other, and we already had so many good ones before.
+Facial mimicry is a form of communication, she explains: You smirk at me, I smirk back, you see me mirroring your smirk, confirming that I saw you, and now we have reached an understanding.
+We are, together, smirking.
 “That’s what we can’t have with masks,” she says.
 “If I’m making a smile of dominance, and you’re thinking I’m being affiliative,” then “whatever you’re doing back to me is not what I’m doing to you,” and masks or no masks, “it’s going to be perceived as an error by both of us.”

 Luckily, we are nothing if not endlessly adaptive, and there are other ways to communicate, such as with words.
 I find myself chuckling audibly when I would have smiled before.
 It does not feel natural yet, but I would say it is increasingly unforced.
 “You could imagine people becoming more gestural with their hands,” Niedenthal proposes.
 “It could be we’re going to convey a lot more information with head inclination.”
 We could just talk more, although this is a somewhat less helpful solution for people who depend on reading lips.